 Barb Meyers, M.A.
 Ed, CED

-Barb is an ihear Therapist.
+Barb is an ihear Therapist and Early Intervention therapist.
 She has taught children with hearing loss for over 35 years.
 She has a BA in Deaf Education and a Master’s degree in Special Education from Fontbonne University.
 Barb taught at Litzsinger School in the St. Louis County Special School District, worked as a private tutor for students at St. Joseph Institute for the Deaf, Central Institute for the Deaf, and Special School District.
 Barb has been teaching at St. Joseph’s for over 30 years and has been trained in listening and spoken language.
 Her experience includes teaching in the Preschool Department, being a therapist in the Early Intervention Program in the Molloy Family Center and currently being an iHear internet therapist.
 Barb also is an educator in the Early Intervention in Deaf Education Master’s program at Fontbonne University and has supervised graduate students doing practicum work from Fontbonne University and Washington University.
 Barb has presented current findings relevant to early intervention and internet therapy at national conferences across the country.
 She is a professional member of the Alexander Graham Bell Association for the Deaf and the Council on Education of the Deaf and has licensures in Georgia, Indiana, Iowa, Louisiana, Missouri, Kansas, Kentucky, Nebraska and Wisconsin.